Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 # User Features
 ________________________________________

-Our website serves as a primary point of contact for potential clients seeking to engage our services for their project needs.
-The layout of the website has been designed to be streamlined and user-friendly, as we do not offer any products for sale through the website.
-To initiate the process, we invite clients to reach out to us via the with the use of a 'call-to-action' button found on the homepage which leads to the 'Contact' page, where they will subsequently make contact with us to discuss their project requirements in greater detail and establish a mutual understanding of their needs.
+Our website serves as the primary point of contact for potential clients seeking to engage our services for their project needs.
+The layout of the website is streamlined and user-friendly, as we do not offer any products for sale.
+To initiate the process, we invite clients to reach out to us through the use of a prominent 'Click Here!' button located on the homepage.
+This will lead them to the 'Contact' page, where they can discuss their project requirements in greater detail and establish a mutual understanding of their needs with our team.
 #### Background image

- - The website hopes to make an aesthetically pleasing impact with its first image of a port side view into a superyacht.
-Setting the tone that we deal with high net worth individuals (HNWI) and offer a luxury service.
+ - The website aims to make a visually striking impression through the use of an image of a port side view of a superyacht on the homepage.
+This image serves to convey the high-end, luxury nature of our services, and the fact that we cater to high net worth individuals (HNWI).

 ![821-yacht-motor-yacht-go-main-deck-portside-jpg-1600x1080](https://user-images.githubusercontent.com/108287233/193803764-f8057dfb-fa4b-4c9f-b9bb-b696fe1310b8.jpg)